NFL won’t require players, coaches to receive coronavirus vaccines

 “That is consistent with what our preliminary conversations about vaccines have been,” a person familiar with the NFLPA’s view said.

+A person with knowledge of the league’s vaccine planning said that “education, answering questions and as much info as anyone wants is the approach.”

 Neither side elaborated on the reasoning behind stopping short of mandating vaccinations.
 NFL officials confirmed the league’s view first expressed Thursday in comments made by Allen Sills, the league’s chief medical officer, to the league-owned NFL Network.
 Sills said that vaccines will be encouraged but not mandated.
-But NFL officials declined to provide further details.

 “The NFL and the NFL Players Association have no intention of making the covid-19 vaccine mandatory for players, coaches or staff,” Sills said in his televised interview.
 “What we are focusing on is education.
 We want everyone to have the facts and we believe that this is an important step forward.”

-The NFL played a full 2020 season, with a series of games postponed but none canceled entirely, while relying on strict protocols and daily testing of players, coaches and staffers.
+The NFL played a full 2020 season, with some games postponed but none canceled, while relying on strict protocols and daily testing of players, coaches and staffers.
 It appears those protocols could be eased for the 2021 season for those who have been vaccinated.

 “You’ll see vaccinated individuals be able to have certain privileges and certain precautions that are lifted, that won’t apply to unvaccinated individuals,” Sills said.
 “So we’ll continue those discussions — again, go where the science leads us on that. … We’re seeing a lot of dialogue among players, coaches and staff about vaccination.
 We hope that everyone gets vaccinated.
 That would be our hope.”